USAAF

 Crew History

-Previously, crew members Herman Dias and Charles Shaver were assigned to the 43rd Bombardment Group, 64th Bombardment Squadron.
-Both had survived the ditching of B-17F "Black Jack" 41-24521 on July 11, 1943.
-Transferred to the 380th Bombardment Group, 529th Bombardment Squadron, they were assigned to Lt.
+Previously, Bombardier 1st Lt.
+Herman Dias and navigator Lt.
+Charles Shaver were assigned to the 43rd Bombardment Group, 64th Bombardment Squadron.
+Both survived the ditching of B-17F "Black Jack" 41-24521 on July 11, 1943 and were rescued and returned to duty.
+Afterwards, both were transferred to the 380th Bombardment Group, 529th Bombardment Squadron and joined Lt.
 Harold Van Wormer’s crew.

 Aircraft History